20 Healthy Sandwich Recipes That Will Make You Swoon

 Nutrition: 352 calories, 7 g fat, 2 g saturated fat, 802 mg sodium, 53 g carbs, 4 g fiber, 17 g sugars, 18 g protein

 Cauliflower steak?
 Yep, it can be done!
-This recipe says to fry the cauliflower, but we suggest you bake it in the oven instead so that you skip the fatty calories.
-Cauliflower is one of the best low-calorie veggies out there, packed with phytonutrients.
-And since you still get all the great flavors coming from the rest of the ingredients, you won't even miss the meat!
-For more smart cauliflower hacks, bookmark these 17 Genius Ideas for Cooking with Cauliflower.
+This healthy sandwich recipe says to fry the cauliflower, but we suggest you bake it in the oven instead so that you skip the fatty calories.
+Cauliflower is one of the best low-calorie veggies out there because it’s packed with phytonutrients.
+And since you still get all the great flavors coming from the rest of the ingredients, you won’t even miss the meat!

 Get the recipe from A Beautiful Plate.